MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 - **Accessibility enhancements.** These enhancements include support for high-contrast colors and better color contrast, as well as  additional keyboard shortcuts.
 For example, you can now use a keyboard shortcut to add a model to a step.

-- **Improved hologram manipulation.** Holograms move more natuarally as you place them in space, making it easier to accurately align holograms to the real world.
+- **Improved hologram manipulation.** Holograms move more naturally as you place them in space, making it easier to accurately align holograms to the real world.

 - **Support for 15 languages**.
 The PC app and the HoloLens app now support the following languages: English (US, UK, Canada, Australia), French (France, Canada), German, Dutch (Netherlands), Chinese (China, Taiwan, Hong Kong), Japanese, Spanish (Spain), Italian, and Korean.